zeroDivZero/notes-ios/notes/testing/test_plan.md

 ## Benefits

-* **Run tests with different sanitizers/diagnostics:** Can't test with both address and thread sanitizers enabled simultaneously.
+* **Run tests with different sanitizers/diagnostics:** Can't test with both address and thread sanitizers simultaneously.
 With test plan, can create 2 configs, one with address sanitizer enabled and another with thread sanitizer.
-Running test plan then runs tests twice, once for each config.
-Can easily add another config to run with malloc diagnostics.
+Then tests run twice, once per config.
+Can add another config with malloc diagnostics.

 * **Test multiple localizations:** Create config for each supported language.
 Set app language and region as part of config.
 Good way to generate screenshots for localizers.